JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 Whether the draft is active and should be loaded by the game.

 ### add price
-::: type: string[]
+::: type: string|string[]

-Array of draft IDs.
+A single ID or array of IDs of other drafts whose building price should be added when building this building.

 ### alias
 ::: type: string